Skip to content

 }

-The default application that will handle all paths not sent to a more specific zone does not need a basePath.
+The default application handling all paths not routed to another more specific zone does not need an assetPrefix

 How to route requests to the right zone